 What is the Agile software development life cycle?
-It’s the common question on the Web, as it’s the most popular methodology nowadays.
+It’s a common question on the web, as it’s the most popular methodology nowadays.
 Agile is a so-called flexible approach.

 In this methodology, the client assesses the results of work after every stage.